GStreamer/gstreamer/markdown/design/buffer.md

 `GstMemory` objects in the `GstBuffer` or by using the `gst_buffer_map()` and `gst_buffer_unmap()` functions.

-The `_map` and `_unmap` functions will always return the memory of all blocks as one large contiguous region of memory.
-Using the `_map` and `_unmap` functions might be more convenient than accessing the individual memory blocks at the expense of being more expensive because it might perform memcpy operations.
+The `_map()` and `_unmap()` functions will always return the memory of all blocks as one large contiguous region.
+Using these functions might be more convenient than accessing the individual memory blocks at the expense of being more expensive because it might perform memcpy operations.

-For buffers with only one `GstMemory` object (the most common case), `_map` and `_unmap` have no performance penalty at all.
+For buffers with only one `GstMemory` object (the most common case), `_map()` and `_unmap()` have no performance penalty at all.

 - **Read access with 1 memory block**: The memory block is accessed and mapped for read access.
 The memory block is unmapped after usage